-Rhubarb is one of those amazing fruits that unfortunately isn’t in season for very long each year – so get it while you can!
+Rhubarb is one of those amazing fruits that unfortunately aren’t in season for very long each year – so get it while you can!
 This beautiful tea cake is moist and smooth thanks to the custard layer in the middle, while the rhubarb is sweet and juicy on top.
-Make it for a special occasion or just for yourself if you like and store in an air-tight container in the fridge to keep fresh.
+Make it for a special occasion or just for yourself if you like and store it in an air-tight container in the fridge to keep fresh.
 Hint: take it out of the fridge 15 minutes before serving to bring it back to room temperature.

-1. Combine custard powder and sugar in a saucepan, gradually whisk in the milk.
-Stir over medium heat until the custard has thickened, stir in butter and vanilla.
+1. Combine custard powder and sugar in a saucepan, and gradually whisk in the milk.
+Stir over medium heat until the custard has thickened, and stir in butter and vanilla.
 Cover the surface of the custard with plastic wrap and cool.

-2. For the cake, beat butter and half of the sugar until light and creamy, add eggs one at a time and continue mixing until well combined.
+2. For the cake beat butter and half of the sugar until light and creamy, add eggs one at a time and continue mixing until well combined.
 Fold in flour and custard powder.

-3. Spread half the cake mixture over the bottom of a greased and lined 23cm spring form tin, layer with custard and dot remaining cake mixture on top, gently spreading with a spatula.
-Arrange rhubarb over the top of the cake and sprinkle with remaining sugar, cinnamon and lemon rind.
+3. Spread half the cake mixture over the bottom of a greased and lined 23cm spring form tin, layer with custard and dot the remaining cake mixture on top, gently spreading with a spatula.
+Arrange rhubarb over the top of the cake and sprinkle with the remaining sugar, cinnamon and lemon rind.
 Cover with foil and bake at 180°C for 35 minutes.
-Remove foil then cook a further 40 minutes or until firm.
+Remove foil then cook for a further 40 minutes or until firm.
 Cool slightly in the pan, before serving.

 4. Serve warm or at room temperature with cream or ice cream.